Our (Great) Guide to Things to Do in Aspen

 Hire a set of wheels to navigate this 20-mile scenic drive for twists and turns through lush forests and along towering cliffs.
 The Independence Pass, part of Highway 82, is one of the highest roads in North America at a not insignificant 12,095 feet above sea level.
 Park up and explore hiking paths to sightseeing spots that offer epic views of the Continental Divide, and ensure you bring a hamper for one of the most picturesque picnics of your life.

-Hopefully you made reservations well before arriving in Aspen for Matsuhisa, the upscale sushi restaurant with gentle Peruvian-influence from world-famous chef Nobu Matsuhisa (yes, that Nobu).
-Make no mistake: despite its charming setting in a converted powder-blue Victorian-era house, Matsuhisa is homely but just as haute as the other Nobu outposts – as the menu's top-quality wagyu, yellowtail sashimi, scallop tiradito and fine wines will attest.
+Hopefully you made reservations well before arriving in Aspen for Matsuhisa, the upscale sushi restaurant, with gentle Peruvian-influence, from world-famous chef Nobu Matsuhisa (yes, that Nobu).
+Make no mistake: despite its charming setting in a converted powder-blue Victorian-era house, Matsuhisa is homely but just as haute as the other Nobu outposts - as the menu's top-quality wagyu, yellowtail sashimi, scallop tiradito and fine wines will attest.
 Explore our range of self-catering homes in Aspen.

 Wheeler loved Aspen so much, he had a red-brick Queen Anne-style home built in a lush, leafy setting to try and entice his wife to move out there - she wasn't having it though, having always hated mining towns.
 Still, this place makes a pretty fine museum for visitors, with one floor that looks like it would have in the late 1800s, and another offering rotating exhibitions that provide visitors with deep-dives into different aspects of Aspen’s history.